Njengak11/leap-year1/README.md

+#Project Name
-#Project Name:Leap- Year 1
+:Leap- Year 1

+#Author:
-#Author:Njenga Karori
+Njenga Karori

 #About:
 This project tell the user if a year i either a leap year or not after inputing a certain year into a form